justJackjon/glit/README.md

 If your current working directory is within an initialised git repository, there is no need to supply the optional path after the action argument (either `push` or `pull`). `glit` will attempt to resolve this value automatically by looking for the nearest parent directory which is an initialised git repo.

-`glit` offers [detailed summaries of planned changes](#a-glimpse-of-glit-in-action) before performing the synchronisation, allowing users to review and confirm before any changes take place.
-This functionality helps to safeguard against unwanted changes in either the mounted volume or local directory.
+`glit` provides [detailed summaries of planned changes](#a-glimpse-of-glit-in-action) prior to carrying out the synchronisation.
+This enables users to review and confirm before any changes are made, helping to safeguard against unintentional modifications to either the mounted volume or the local directory.

 ### Options

 - `-d, --dir`: Specify the path to the mounted volume directory.
 Default is `/SharedRepos`.
 The path is relative to the root of the mounted volume.
 - `-e, --exclude`: Comma-separated list of paths to exclude from syncing.
 Paths should be relative to the repository root.
 Default exclusions include: `node_modules/`, `.git/`, `bin/`, `obj/`.
+- `-f, --force`: Initiates the sync immediately, foregoing the formatted change summary.
+This option is a faster alternative to `-y`/`--yes`, which requires a dry run to produce the change summary.
 - `-h, --help`: Display the help message and exit.
 - `-t, --type`: Specify the type of mounted volume: 'networked' or 'removable' (e.g., a USB stick).
 Default is 'networked'.
 - `-V, --volume`: Specify the name of the mounted volume.
 Default is '`z`'.
 Ensure the volume is mounted and writable at the following locations: For macOS, under `/Volumes`.
 For Linux, use `/mnt` for networked volumes and `/media` for removable volumes.
-- `-y, --yes`: Automatically respond 'yes' to the sync confirmation prompt, applying changes without user confirmation.
+- `-y, --yes`: This option bypasses user confirmation by auto-responding 'yes' to the sync confirmation prompt.
+However, it still produces the formatted change summary for review after the sync.
+If `-f`/`--force` is also specified, this option is disregarded.

 ## Examples

-### :information_source: Check the [Usage](#usage) section for documentation on default settings and behaviour.
+### :information_source: Refer to the [Usage](#usage) section for details on default settings and behaviours.

 Pushing Changes Within a Git Repo: